Bonalu: Ghatam

 Ghatam is a copper pot, decorated in the form of the Mother Goddess.
 The Ghatam is carried by a priest, who wears a traditional Dhoti, and whose body is smeared with turmeric.
 The Ghatam is taken into procession from the first day of the festival until the last day when it is immersed in water.
 The Ghatam is usually accompanied by beating of drums.

 The festival concludes with immersion of the Ghatam.
 The Ghatam of Haribowli's Akkanna Madanna Temple leads the procession, placed atop an elephant and accompanied by mounted horses and models depicting Akkanna and Madanna.
 It ends in the evening with a glittering procession and display of much pomp and show followed by immersion of Ghatams at Nayapul.

-The festival has a carnival-like atmosphere, where thousands of people wait along the main streets of Laldarwaza to Nayapul and watch the exquisitely and elaborately decorated Ghatams.
-Young men dance in a unique style to the drum beats and folk songs alongside Pothuraju, and dress-up in various mythological roles.
-The Ghatams of the Secunderabad City (Lashkar) include Ujjaini Mahakali & Mahadevi Pochamma at Karbala Maidan, Dokkalamma at Himam Bavi, Muthyalamma at Kalasiguda, Nallagutta, Pan Bazar, Chilkalguda, Uppara Basthi, Kummariguda, Regimental Bazar and Bhoiguda, etc.